 Then at 5:14 a.m.
 Friday morning, shortly after Captain Mullen had stopped by the Kilpatrick, the fire jumped the 101 Freeway at Chesebro Road.

 This meant that, unless the wind changed significantly, the fire would run to the sea.

-“Everybody was watching the fire, but those of us on this side of the 101 felt if it jumps the 101 everything will be….different,” Mullen told WitnessLA much later.
+“Everybody was watching the fire, but those of us on this side of the 101 felt if it jumps the 101 everything will be….different,” Mullen told WitnessLA months later.

 Then once it jumped the 101 in the Chesebro area, he said, the main question was “whether it was going to go down Malibu Canyon, or the Kanan/Decker corridor” where Kilpatrick was located.

-Of course, the fire did jump, and at first it appeared headed more in the direction of Malibu Canyon, in the direction of Camp Gonzalez.
+Of course, the fire did jump, and at first it appeared headed more in the direction of Malibu Canyon, where Camp Gonzalez was located.
 “But then took a right turn at Mulholland,” Mullen said, which meant it was now headed directly toward Kilpatrick on its path to the Pacific Ocean.

 As he drove further on Mulholland, Dugan ran into a roadblock, where a firefighter told him he would have to turn around.